DCute25/Karaoke-Room-impacts-on-UK-hospitality-venues-CS-Difference-in-Difference-method/README.md

 ## Installation instructions

-    - The program requires the library PyQt
+    - The program requires the csdid package
-    - No other libraries needed
+    - Install it by typing ssc install csdid

 ## User instructions